egecandrsn/FoodPair/README.md

 ## Data Format

 Each line in the dataset represents a recipe, with ingredients separated by commas.
 You can easily parse and work with this data in your preferred programming language.

-Your feedback and suggestions are important to me.
-If you have any questions, encounter issues, or want to share how you've used this dataset, please open an issue in this repository.

-Enjoy exploring the world of recipes with "Recipes Data"!

----

-This version simplifies the language and uses "I" to refer to the project owner.